Uma Maheshwara: The Myth

 The Master taught me strictly, kindly, mercifully, broadly and deeply.
 He encouraged me to do what I do with a great interest, to analyze matters ten-thousand times before reaching a decision, to reduce my anger and rely on the body’s self-healing systems.
 He taught me about the nature of man, woman and God, the truth about religion, politics and metaphysics.
 He entrusted me with varied awareness with which by virtue of my disposition I was moved towards justice, health, sharing and protection.
 I used what I knew for the benefit of those around me – with love and blessings upon blessings for everyone.
 He taught me about non-discrimination and non-differentiation, just as the Lord knew it to be.
 He made me read, deeply and widely to know all manner of things.
 And He introduced me early on to another like Him, like Me, Shankar Baba – a spiritual man, a normal man, a family man.

-The date is 2015.
+The date is 2015 as of this writing.
 I am a spiritual man, a family man, a man with a business.
-I am the living ashram, sharing what I’ve learned.
+I’m the living ashram, sharing what I’ve learned.
 My mission is for the earth and for the children, for my wife and daughter.
 Uma Maheshwara Yoga and Ayurveda is offered with Love and tons and tons of blessings upon blessings to all who come near.
 And the entire legacy of the Master’s teaching has been recorded, on audio, video, and the book is almost finished, too!
 “Two Idiots and a Man” is the title He gave to the book I’ve been writing for 20 years to share the teachings.
 And it will be available within just a few more minutes once the final edits are complete.
-Meanwhile, there is the UmaMaYA video library of the teachings..
+Meanwhile, there is the UmaMaYA video library of the teachings, our online programs and even YouTube is feeling the love.

 She is the Mom, the well-spring of compassion, my wife and reality-check.
 An innocent heart knowing little more than fun!
 She exists to serve the well-being of the worlds, nursing to health the suffering with her yoga therapy.
 Formally trained at Yoga Niketan, Japan in the arts of stress-management, yoga therapy and Yoga Sutra, and given the name Maitreya, Goddess of Compassion, she is Devi by the side of Deva.
 She discovered the true heart of Yoga deep in a cave at Thiruchender Temple in South India, home to Lord Muruga, the boy-king, Skanda almost a decade ago when We, as Uma and Mahesh traveled the South together.
 There we learned the arts of Ayurveda in Kerala and toured the Tamil bases at the behest of the Master.
 Her heart was turned inward and returning to Japan, she launched upon a career of yoga, health and service that found her first in a Hot Yoga studio before the teachings took her deeper into what eventually became her private practice.